microsoft/qir-testing/README.md

 Qiskit based test circuits should have unique names that are valid file/directory names.

-- Circuits
+- `python/src`
   - `adaptive_cirquits.py` contains test cases leveraging conditions based on measurement results.
 Test cases should return `Generator[QuantumCircuit, Any, Any]` for circuits.
   - `circuits.py` contains test circuits.
   - `gates.py` contains gate definitions which are transpiled to the target gate set along with their controlled, power, and inverse.
 Test cases should return `List[QuantumCircuit]` and call `generate_circuits` with the appropriate parameters for creating their variations.

 ## Output Folder Structure

-The `python-output` directory contains a folder per provider (e.g. `provider_4bf9`, `provider_7ee0`).
-Within each provider's directory is a folder for each execution profile supported.
-Finally, within each execution profile, each test case has their own folder for that provider/profile/test combination.
+The `python/artifacts` directory contains a folder per test case (e.g. `duplicate_conditions`, `hidden_shift`).
+Within each test case's directory is a folder for each execution target profile (e.g. `target_4bf9`, `target_7ee0`).
+Finally, within each execution target, there is a folder for each execution profile supported for that target (e.g. `AdaptiveExecution`).

-Each test case includes:
+Each test case/target/profile combination includes:
 - Input of either
   - QIR source `src_ir.ll` and bitcode `src_qir.bc` files representing the test case
   - `generation_error.txt` when the test case cannot be generate valid QIR for the chosen provider/profile